6 Sweet ways your toddler says 'I love you'

-It may not seem like it, but playing with their food is a way to express their love.
+It may not seem like it, but playing with their food and sharing it with you is a way to express their love.
 For toddlers, mealtimes are fun opportunities to experiment.
 They also find joy in discovering new tastes.
-So the fact that they want to feed you and share their food with you, even if they make a mess doing it, is a way they say ‘I love you and I want to share this with you.’
+So the fact that they want to feed you, even if they make a mess doing it, is a way they say ‘I love you and I want to share this with you.’

 Running away and asking you to catch them is a way for them to enjoy their independence while seeking reassurance that you are still close by to guide them.